 - Follow all deadlines during the claims process.
 There are strict deadlines for filing the claim, submitting records to the insurance company, and appealing denied claims.
 If you miss any deadlines, you won’t receive LTD benefits

-- Hire an Oregon long term disability insurance lawyer from Abell and Capitan Law.
+- Hire an long term disability insurance lawyer from Abell and Capitan Law.
 Going through legal procedures alone is overwhelming, especially if you have complicated circumstances, such as a chronic medical condition or a treating provider who does not supply paperwork.
-When you hire us, we can take care of every step on your behalf and ensure no one mistreats you.
+When you hire us, we can take care of every step on your behalf and ensure no one mistreats you in Oregon.

 What Should I Do if the Insurance Company Denies My Claim?